Gerald Gitner

-Gerald L. "Gerry" Gitner is an American former aviation executive who occupied high-level positions at Trans World Airlines (TWA), Pan American World Airways (Pan Am), People Express Airlines, and other major airlines.
+Gerald Leslie Gitner (born April 10, 1945) is an American former aviation executive who occupied high-level positions at Trans World Airlines (TWA), Pan American World Airways (Pan Am), People Express Airlines, and other major airlines.
 He has also served as chairman and director for several aviation-related and non-aviation-related companies.

 Gitner is best known for his time as the CEO of TWA in the late '90s during which time he increased fleet numbers, renewed the fleet, improved the company's debt structure, won two J.D.
 Power and Associates awards, and ultimately facilitated the 2001 sale of the company to American Airlines.

 Education

 Born In Boston, he attended Boston Latin School, then attended Boston University College of Arts and Sciences where he graduated cum laude with a bachelor's degree in 1966.
 He then attended the University of Rochester where he received a Master of Business Administration (MBA) in 1968.
 Among other bequests, the Gerald and Deanne Gitner Family Innovation in Teaching with Technology Award is now presented annually by Boston University, where Gitner was a trustee and continues his association, the Gitner Prize for Teaching at the University of Rochester’s Simon Business School and the Gitner Family Photojournalism Endowed Award is presented annually by the Rochester Institute of Technology.